Last Updated on March 6, 2023 by Maryam Siddiqui

 Cryptocurrency investors from all around the world are turning their heads to Portugal now.
-Here, crypto earnings aren’t taxed.
-Living standards can be high at low costs and there are many ways to obtain a residence permit.
+Living standards are high, the cost of living is low, and there are many options to invest money.
 But is there a crypto visa in Portugal?
 How can you get to live in Europe on Bitcoin?
-Does the Portuguese government really not tax the crypto?
+Does the Portuguese government tax gains from crypto assets?

 We’ve heard all your questions, and we’re here to answer them all.
+There are many ways to obtain a Resident Permit in Portugal, and we’ll talk about all of them.
 Follow up and find out all about living in Portugal as a crypto investor.

 Is there a crypto visa in Portugal?